sstraust/algorss/README.md

 # AlgoRSS

+AlgoRSS is currently in *development*.
+Many things are still incomplete.
+I am currently welcoming contributions.

 AlgoRSS is an **open source RSS reader** focused on **customizability** and **algorithmic transparency**.

 You can use it on the website [here](https://tbd19201230912091209.com)